ibm-cloud-architecture/refarch-eda/docs/training/eda-skill-journey.md

 It is important to understand how to start a project using event.
 This lab persents how to start an event driven solution implementation using the event storming and domain driven design:

+* We are proposing a [set of activities](../methodology/readme.md) to develop and release an event-driven solution based on the agile development approach described in the IBM Garage method.
-* The adopted, well estabilished, approach to develop event-driven application, is the [Event storming methodology](https://ibm-cloud-architecture.github.io/refarch-eda/methodology/readme/) introduced by Alberto Brandolini in "Introducing event storming book".
+* The adopted approach for event identification is the [Event storming methodology](https://ibm-cloud-architecture.github.io/refarch-eda/methodology/readme/) introduced by Alberto Brandolini in "Introducing event storming book".
 We have extended it with event insight practices to identify potential real time analytics use cases.
 * So we use the event storming methodology for the Refrigerator container application.
 [This article](https://ibm-cloud-architecture.github.io/refarch-kc/analysis/readme/) presents the outcome of this work.
 * Once the event storming deliver events, commands, aggregates we can start doing some [Domain Design Driven](../methodology/ddd.md) exercises and apply it to the business application.